1875 - 1954 (79 years)

 was not connected with the evidence that he had given."

-Burial Canford Cemetery, Bristol, Somerset, England Find all individuals with events at this location
+Canford Cemetery, Bristol, Somerset, England |

-On 16th May 2001 the Centenary of Fred's winning of the VC, It was honoured with a ceremony around his grave
+Memorial Service Held at Fred's Grave On 16th May 2001 the Centenary of Fred's winning of the VC, It was honoured with a ceremony around his grave |

 Ceremony around Fred's grave in honour of the 100th anniversary of him winning the Victoria Cross.